Beginning the Journey

 A Promise Kept

 As they turned off the lights and began their presentation, I sat there and watched the slideshow.
 The content included pictures of ancient ruins and temples located throughout Central and South America.
 While enjoying the display, a piercing silence enveloped me.
 I don’t know how long it lasted, but during that sacred moment, the Holy Spirit bore witness to me that The Book of Mormon was indeed true and that Joseph Smith was a prophet of God.
-It was also made known to me that my sins, up to that point in my life, were forgiven.
+It was also revealed to me that my sins, up to that point in my life, were forgiven.

 My Testimony of The Book of Mormon